Skip to Main Content

 Contributors and affiliations

 • Add co-authors by clicking Add person.
-Type an author’s name to check if it already exists in the system.
-If your co-author is not in the system, click Create external person.
-It is important to add the external author’s association/organisation and especially the country.
+In the Search tab, type an author’s name to check if it already exists in the system.
+If your co-author is not in the system, add the name in Create external person.
+Also add th co-author’s affiliation.
+Authors should appear in the same order as in the publication.

 Journal